 With heart failure, the weakened heart can't supply the cells with enough blood and as a result you don't feel as well, or have as much "energy" as you should.

 Heart failure is a serious condition; it can certainly limit how long you live and there's usually no cure.
-But many people with heart failure lead a full, enjoyable life when the condition is managed with medicationslifestyle changes.
-It's also helpful to have the support of family and friends who understand your condition. and healthy
+But many people with heart failure lead a full, enjoyable life when the condition is managed with medications and healthy lifestyle changes.
+It's also helpful to have the support of family and friends who understand your condition.

 Heart failure can involve the heart's left side, right side or both sides, but it usually affects the left side first.
 Each side is made up of two chambers: the atrium, or upper chamber; and the ventricle, or lower chamber.
 The atrium receives blood into the heart, and the ventricle pumps it where it needs to go.
 Heart failure occurs when any of these chambers lose their ability to keep up with the amount of blood flow.